Click "Play" to Listed the Article

 It was first discovered in 1993 and is normally spread by the white-footed mouse, rice rat, and cotton rat.
 Individuals can be exposed to this virus in some ways, but the primary cause is due to exposure in and around your home from a mouse infestation.
 This virus can be transmitted to people when dried rodent waste is stirred up and breathed in.
 You could also get it if your food is contaminated with mice droppings.

 The best way to prevent infections from any of these diseases is by preventing an infestation.
-Hiring a professional mice exterminator is perhaps the most effective way to get rid of disease spreading mice from your home.
+Hiring a professional pest control Toronto services is perhaps the most effective way to get rid of disease spreading mice from your home.
 Call The Exterminators if you need help with mice, due to our industry knowledge, experience and skill, we will be able to get rid of the mice, decontaminate your house and proof it to prevent future invasions: